 - Photo of your dog

-Please allow up to 3 days to be contacted, as we are all volunteers with full-time jobs we are not always able to respond immediately.
-If the situation is more urgent, please contact us in addition to completing the online form.
+As we are all volunteers with full-time jobs we are not always able to respond immediately, so you may not hear back from us for a few days.
+If the situation is more urgent, please contact us in addition to completing the online rehoming form.

-Once we have received your application and documentation we will call you to discuss your application.
+Once we have received your form and documentation, we will call you to discuss your application and arrange for your dog to come to our assessor for a behavioural & temperament assessment.

-If you are unable to keep your dog and you need to rehome immediately you might need to surrender to a shelter.
+If you are unable to keep your dog and you need to rehome immediately, you may have to surrender your dog to a shelter.
 Please contact us with your location so we can refer you the closest shelter in your area.
 Please note that we cannot guarantee that your dogs will be successfully rehomed by your local shelter, and euthanasia is a possible outcome for any dog entering the pound/shelter system.